-Full Agonists: Such as Vicodin, morphine and heroin fit like a ball into a socket, or key into a lock, at the mu opioid receptor.
+Full Agonists: Such as Vicodin, morphine, and heroin fit like a ball into a socket, or key into a lock, at the mu-opioid receptor.
 This stimulates the release of endorphins, among other things, and results in analgesia and euphoria.
 Methadone, a drug commonly used in MAT, is also a full agonist; however, it has a significantly longer half-life than more traditional full agonist drugs.
-Achieving steady state concentrations of methadone in patients addicted to drugs like heroin, and who are undergoing withdrawal, attenuates the withdrawal and cravings.
-However, one significant caveat of MAT is that the patient is still physically dependent on methadone, which is a significantly harder drug to detox off of than most other opiate drugs.
+Achieving steady-state concentrations of methadone in patients addicted to drugs like heroin, and who are undergoing withdrawal, attenuates the withdrawal and cravings.
+However, one significant caveat of MAT is that the patient is still physically dependent on methadone, which is a significantly harder drug to detox from than most other opiate drugs.

 Full Antagonists: These drugs, which include Naltrexone and Vivitrol, attach to opioid receptors but instead of stimulating them, they block them from potentially being stimulated.
 Furthermore, Naltrexone has an incredibly high affinity for opioid receptors, meaning it is very difficult to be “displaced” by other drugs competing for those receptors.10 Since these drugs don’t stimulate opioid receptors, they do not lead to dependence and are non-addictive.
 The fact naltrexone has such a high affinity for opioid receptors, however, raises a significant caveat to antagonist therapy: the patient must be fully detoxed and be free of all withdrawal symptoms before commencing antagonist therapy.
 Some patients have claimed drugs like Vivitrol reduce their cravings for opiates, but this may be purely psychological since Vivitrol does not activate or occupy opioid receptor sites and stimulate them like full or partial agonists.